University of Louisville

 Do not capitalize.

-Lowercase degree names: The department offers a master of arts and a master of arts in teaching.
+Lowercase degree names: The department offers a bachelor of science in secondary education and a master of arts in teaching.

 Avoid abbreviations in body copy: Jane Smith earned her bachelor's degree in English and then went on to gain a master's in biology and a doctorate of medicine.

-Abbreviations (MD, JD, PhD, BA etc) can be used to denote degrees in lists.
+Abbreviations (MD, JD, PhD, BA, etc.) can be used in lists.
 There are no periods in the abbreviations and abbreviations may not be used as part of a person’s title.

 "Doctorate" is a noun; "doctoral" is the adjective.
 You may have a doctorate or a doctoral degree, but not a doctorate degree: He received his doctoral degree in English; He holds a doctorate in English.